 At St Rose’s, Christ is the foundation of everything we do and the Gospels provide us with our influence and inspiration.We are a family whose members’ value and support each other through tolerance, understanding and mutual trust.

-Our children experience different forms of worship at school each week; whole school liturgy where we break the word of God, more intimate class collective worships, personal pray and meditation.
+Our children experience different forms of worship at school each week; whole school liturgy where we listen to the word of God, more intimate class collective worships, personal prayer and meditation.

 Importantly, on their journey at St Rose’s, our pupils develop leadership skills in areas of life that support others.
 We encourage them to become inquisitive thinkers that question the world around them whilst celebrating and valuing difference in our world.
 We are a rights respecting school.